On isogenies among certain abelian surfaces: Introduction

 \section{Introduction}

-A smooth, projective curve is called hyperelliptic (respectively bielliptic) if it admits a map of degree two onto a curve of genus zero (respectively one).
-Within the (coarse) moduli space of irreducible, projective curve of genus three $\mathcal{M}_3$ we denote the hyperelliptic locus by $\mathcal{M}_3^h$ and the isomorphism class of such hyperelliptic curve $\mathcal{H}$ by $ [\mathcal{H}] \in \mathcal{M}^h_3$.
+A smooth, projective curve is called hyperelliptic if it admits a map of degree two onto a curve of genus zero.
+Within the (coarse) moduli space of irreducible, projective curves of genus three $\mathcal{M}_3$ we denote the hyperelliptic locus by $\mathcal{M}_3^h$ and the isomorphism class of such hyperelliptic curve $\mathcal{H}$ by $ [\mathcal{H}] \in \mathcal{M}^h_3$.
 It is known that $\mathcal{M}_3^h$ is an irreducible five-dimensional sub-variety\footnote{The hyperelliptic involution on an irreducible, smooth, projective curve of genus $g$ is unique if $g \ge 2$.} of $\mathcal{M}_3$.
 Within the moduli space $\mathcal{M}_3$, we also define the bielliptic locus